 Teepee Fires

 When construction is complete, remember to light the tinder (unless you brought your flamethrower).
-The tinder catches easily and ignites the kindling, then the kindling makes the flame big enough to burn the firewood.
+The tinder catches easily and ignites the kindling.
+Then, the kindling makes the flame big enough to burn the firewood.
 You’re done until you have to leave!
 Sit with your back to the wind.

 Lean-To Fires

 Building a wooden lean-to isn’t much more complex than building a teepee.
 Again, you’ll spread tinder across the floor, while kindling and firewood will inform the rest of the structure.
-Your firewood will form the wall, and your kindling will form the ceiling.
+Your firewood will form the wall, and your kindling will create the ceiling.

 Since using multiple logs is optional, this is a great way to limit firewood usage.
 Both lean-tos and teepees are especially good for cooking.
 Whether you want to make a rustic stew or crisp up some marshmallows, these two techniques are your best bet.